Culture

 Least Positive: Local and National News Media and National Government

 The remaining three — local news media, national government, and national news media — came in at positive rates of 20%, 16%, and 10%, respectively.
 A few trends may explain people’s tepid views of these groups.
 As the ACP has highlighted, local news outlets have been dwindling year by year.
 Based on figures from the 2024 State of Local News Report, more than 50% of the nation’s counties have one or no local news outlet in their community.
 Moreover, whether one is personally connected to someone in the field correlates to seeing a positive impact on one’s life.
-While just 7% of the 2024 survey respondents said they have an immediate family members or close friends who are journalists or work for a news organization, 35% of those who know a journalist believe that local media have a positive impact on living a good life.
+While just 7% of the 2024 survey respondents said they have immediate family members or close friends who are journalists or work for a news organization, 35% of those who know a journalist believe that local media has a positive impact on living a good life.

 Also in the realm of public service, national government and national media have consistently polled at low levels of favorability, so the low percentages of Americans who said these institutions positively affect their ability to live a good life is not surprising.
 Again, having personal relationships in the field counters these trends and correlates with more positive feelings: 26% of people who know a journalist said the national media has a positive impact on living a good life.
 Similarly, 25% who know an elected official said national government has a positive impact.

-In the exit polls from AP VoteCast, the good life question turned on one’s overall trajectory.
+In the survey from AP VoteCast, the good life question turned on one’s overall trajectory.
 More than 50% of voters surveyed in nearly all community types reported they were holding steady in their life.
 The exceptions were the Native American Lands, Aging Farmlands, and Evangelical Hubs, at 46%, 50%, and 50%, respectively.

 Falling behind was a big concern, cited by 26% to 39% of voters in all but these three rural community types, where it stood in the 40s.